Downsizing – The house has been sold. A closing date set.

 All items not being sold must be removed prior to the auction.

-2. Those items that cannot be sold like clothing go to a local charity or consignment store(s).
+2. Those items that cannot be sold at auction like clothing go to a local charity or consignment store(s).
 Again, remove prior to the auction.
 All items not being sold should be dealt with now -not after the move.

 Save time and money by not packing and paying to move things that are more easily recycled now.